HelenHighwater1/medical-ai-assistent/README.md

 ## Coming Soon - RAG implementation

-**RAG-powered Q&A** — A multi-agent pipeline for answering ALS-related questions from vetted medical sources (NINDS/NIH, PubMed).
+**RAG-powered Q&A** — A multi-agent pipeline for answering medically related questions from vetted medical sources (NINDS/NIH, PubMed).
 Questions are embedded via OpenAI `text-embedding-3-small`, matched against a numpy/JSON vector store using L2 similarity, and passed through a four-stage agent chain:

 - **Intent** (Claude Haiku) — filters off-topic queries before any retrieval
 - **RAG agent** (Claude Sonnet) — answers strictly from retrieved source chunks
 - **Guard agent** (Claude Sonnet) — audits each claim against sources; removes or flags anything unsupported
 - **Tone agent** (Claude Sonnet) — rewrites the verified answer in plain language with suggested doctor questions

-**Document intake** — Upload a medical PDF and get a structured, patient-friendly 5-section summary (no vector store needed).

-**Appointment prep** — After a conversation, generate a full prep summary: Q&A recap, key terms, and 6–8 suggested questions to bring to your doctor.
+Still working on this, but would love to chat about my experiance getting this running!

 ---